- What is Agile?

 - What is fundamental to Agile?

 - Does Storytelling play a role in making an organisation Agile?

-If these are questions you are asking yourself then this 2 minuet read is for you.
+If these are the questions you are asking yourself, then this 2-minute read is for you.

-As someone who has run her own business for a while and previous to that have worked for organisations, that statement resonated with and what I thought was, why would anyone want to work for large corporations anymore?
+As someone who has run her own business for a while and previous to that has worked for corporates, that statement resonated with me.
+As I listened to Indra I thought, “Why would anyone want to work for large corporations anymore?”

-The world of Agile involves self-organizing teams that work in an iterative fashion and deliver continuous additional value directly to customers.
+The world of Agile involves self-organising teams that work in an iterative fashion and deliver continuous additional value directly to customers.

 What is fundamental to Agile?

-After reading several articles on Agile what Todd Little , CEO at Lean Kanban Inc. said about being fundamental to Agile seemed most relevant..
-Here is what he says,
+After reading several articles on Agile, what Todd Little, CEO at Lean Kanban Inc. said about being fundamental to Agile seemed most relevant.
+Here is what he said,